rail-berkeley/serl_franka_controllers/README.md

 `serl_franka_controller` is a ROS package designed to control Franka Emika Robot through `libfranka` and `franka_ros`.
 This package provides a compliant yet accurate Cartesian Impedence Controller for safe online reinforcement learning algorithms, as well as a Joint Position Controller for resetting arm.

-Compliance and accuracy is achieved at the same time by limiting the reference point of the impedence controller to be within a certain distance from the current pose in the realtime loop.
+Compliance and accuracy is achieved at the same time by limiting the reference point of the Impedance controller to be within a certain distance from the current pose in the realtime loop.
 This way, a high gain can be used for accuracy without excess force when in contact.

 ![Image](controller_plot.jpg)